Clear Thinking

 Swan Song by Kelleigh Greenberg-Jephcott.
 That Truman Capote certainly was a bundle of antagonisms!
 Social, interpersonal, and especially internal.
 But much of the pleasure of this magnificent novel is that it’s not laboriously constructed around the central conflict of Truman spilling the tea on his Swans in his final book, but it frees itself in terms of both form and content to explore a whole life and times, digressing into whole separate strands of storyline for secondary characters.
 It’s a bold, ambitious novel – and its boldness comes from daring to be unconventional.

 The Lacuna by Barbara Kingsolver.
-Swan Song brought this to mind for me – again, the conflict of real lives reimagined (Frida Kahlo, Diego Rivera, Leon Trotsky), but again much of the payoff comes from formally playing with the way that stories are told, and leaving gaps in the account – lacunae.
+Swan Song brought this to mind for me – again, the conflict of real lives reimagined (Frida Kahlo, Diego Rivera, Leon Trotsky), but again much of the payoff comes from formally playing with the way that stories are told, here in a collage of the often contrasting or unreliable accounts of journals, letters, newspaper reports, and other documents collated by a fictional archivist.
+What’s also notable is how the reader is left to make sense of gaps in the account – the lacunae.

 David Copperfield is a coming-of-age story with plenty of twists and turns and reversals of fortune.
 And coincidences!
 Imagine having tea at the house of your nemesis and lo and behold your own landlord walks by and a friendship is resumed.
 We are told to avoid coincidences in our stories, but Dickens gets away with it!
 Have a go for yourself, even if you really do have to be crafty.
 But too I have myself experienced remarkable coincidences.
 I once sat down on a ferry between North and South Island in New Zealand, and was enjoying the view, when I looked across the deck and saw Celia who used to sit in the next office to me when I first started working in publishing in London!
 Another time, when I lived in the US, I ran into Bernie from the art department (from that same office in London) while hiking the trail to the Delicate Arch in Arches National Park in Utah.